codepilotsf/ezpz-ui/src/routes/radio-group/+page.md

 # RadioGroup

-Use a RadioGroup to group multiple Radio components for a predictable layout and the ability to two-way bind a `selected` value coupled to which radio button is selected.
+Use a RadioGroup to group multiple Radio components for a predictable layout and the ability to two-way bind a `value` value coupled to which radio button is value.
 Additionally, you can  set a `scheme` or `color` as a single property to be inherited by all child Radios.

 ### Example

-Use `bind:selected` to two-bind the reactive value of the selected item.
+Use `bind:value` to two-bind the reactive value of the value item.

 ```svelte
 <script>